~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 How do you begin developing your team in a regular and ongoing way?

 Let’s face it, you’re busy, funds are tight, and you only have so much energy.
-Pastors all the time are looking for ways to develop their teams in a short time on a limited budget without requiring a lot of effort.
+Pastors all the time are looking for ways to develop their teams in a short time frame on a limited budget without cutting into their sermon prep time and the time for all the other stuff of ministry.

-The role of the pastor is so complex that when it comes to leading paid staff or volunteers it is easy to simply throw up the hands and say, “How in the world do I develop a systematic plan to get all this done?”
+The role of the pastor is so complex that when it comes to leading paid staff or volunteers it is easy to simply throw up the hands and say, “How in the world do I develop a systematic plan to get all this done?
+I really do want to do everything I can to remove leadership barriers to church growth.”

 We know you cannot just hope it will happen.
 Those “hope” strategies fall woefully short of accomplishing what you want to accomplish all the time…